The Many Aquarium Uses of Plastic Canvas (Mesh): Dividers and More

 I love do-it-yourself (DIY) projects, especially when it comes to aquariums (because the hobby is expensive!).
-Out of all the materials I use for such projects, I find myself using an arts and crafts material called plastic canvas, which is originally used for needlepoint.
-These sheets of plastic mesh are perfectly safe for aquarium use, they come in all sorts of colors, and it’s extremely cheap.
-Here are some ideas for using plastic mesh, for I have discovered many ways of using them to enhance the aquarium.
+Out of all the materials I use for such projects, I frequently find myself using an arts and crafts material called plastic canvas, which is originally used for needlepoint.
+These sheets of plastic mesh are perfectly safe for aquarium use, they come in all sorts of colors, and they're extremely cheap.
+Here are some ideas for using plastic mesh; I have discovered many ways of using it to enhance the aquarium.

 Probably the most common aquarium use for plastic mesh, tank dividers save people the trouble of purchasing another aquarium if one can utilize the space in the existing tank.
 Male bettas are a prime example of fish that can’t get along with its own species.
 By constructing a tank divider, you will ensure the two fish won’t be able to fight.